anhnda/SPARSE/README.md

 Other combinations of pytorch and cuda can be found at https://data.pyg.org/whl/

+Note: In some cases, there might have error messages, e.g: library*.so not found.
+Or Cuda version* is incompatible.
+In that cases, you can try to install a recommended version from pytorch home page at: https://pytorch.org/get-started/locally/.
+If it still does not work, then try another combination of pytorch and cuda at https://data.pyg.org/whl/

 ### Install a chrome driver (Optional for matching drugs.com)